aayush-12321/LearnWise/README.md

 # Learnwise

 ## Description
 **Learnwise** is a web application built with **Django** aimed at connecting learners and mentors.
 The platform allows users to create profiles, follow others, engage in educational content, and schedule video sessions.
 It is designed to provide a collaborative learning environment with features for social interaction, content sharing, and mentorship.
+It is similar to a social media site but specifically designed for learning.

 ## Features
 - **User Roles**: Two types of users—learners and mentors.